 Performing the 3 exercises completes 1 round, complete 3 more and record the time taken to finish all.
 Rest only as needed.

 With a 20kg bar, collect as many rounds as possible in 16 minutes.
 That’s your score.

-In the two circuits above we are simply using the standard gym compound exercises and goal is muscular endurance.
+In the two circuits above we are simply using the standard gym compound exercises to build muscular endurance.

 Circuits are great for bench marking your progress by recording the score and comparing at a later date.
 Many personal training clients have doubled their score on the above circuits in as little as 8 weeks of training!

 I program each circuit to use different free weight tools, muscle groups with both bi-lateral and uni-lateral variations so that you improve in all areas.

 I share many more Circuit Workouts in my training programs.